mhrivnak/assisted-service/docs/enhancements/bmac-reboot-hosts-on-iso-change.md

 ### Implementation Details/Notes/Constraints [optional]

 * Any Agent that has already started provisioning will be exempt from rebooting.
+* Similar to current behavior, a new ISO URL will not be used until a quiet period has elapsed (currently 1 minute).
+This ensures that if multiple changes are happening in serial, for example many NMStateConfig resources are getting created or modified, that there will not be continuous churn of rebooting hosts with each change.

+#### Label Algorithm

+Given:
+* The Agent's Status includes a reference to the InfraEnv resource that was used to create its ISO.
+* The Agent's Status includes an optional reference to a NMStateConfig resource that was used to create the network config the agent used.

+IF:

+* The existing InfraEnv generation or UID don't match the corresponding values reported in the Agent's Status.

+OR

+* The existing NMStateConfig generation or UID don't match the corresponding values reported in the Agent's Status, or the NMStateConfig does not exist.

+THEN

+* Ensure that a label exists on the Agent signifying that it was booted using obsolete artifacts.
+* Ensure that the obsolete InfraEnv and/or NMStateConfig are listed in an array of obsolete resource references in the Agent status.

+ELSE

+* Ensure that a label **does not exist** on the Agent signifying that it was booted using obsolete artifacts.
+* Ensure that the Agent Status does not have an array of references to obsolete resources.

 ### Risks and Mitigations